LippmannLab/Lippmann-Lab-Onboarding/01-General.Rmd

 5. Our lab also has 3 calendars to schedule general lab events, book specific hoods, and to book time on our microscope.
 Request access to these calendars: [Lippmann Lab Calendar](https://calendar.google.com/calendar/u/0?cid=bXFkOWE3bjM3MTkxbzluYWVtbWw0NDd2bGtAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ), [Lippmann Lab Microscope](https://calendar.google.com/calendar/u/0?cid=ZjNkMXBkbmFwZzc0NWR2YmVmNXU0bGN1YjBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ), [Lippmann Lab 118 Small Hood](https://calendar.google.com/calendar/u/0?cid=MGk3NGZpdm5ua2JyZjMyc2duNTE2aGMxOWdAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).

 6. Create an [iLabs](https://vanderbilt.corefacilities.org/landing/2191) account.
 The first time you log into your account, you will need to add "Lippmann, Ethan (VU) Lab" to your groups.
-You should use the menu on the left side of the screen and click on "Manage My Groups" to request access. {#ilabs}
+You should use the menu on the left side of the screen and click on "Manage My Groups" to request access.

 7. Send an email to the [Vanderbilt IT Department](mailto:dts.se.support@Vanderbilt.Edu) asking for access to our lab's shared network drive.
 Include your VU NetID in this email.